-The course will be live and interactive with the content being the same as the classroom-based training.
+The course will be live and interactive.

 - The governing structural mechanics equations in COMSOL Multiphysics